gruelbox/transaction-outbox/README.md

     // Or, if you have no formal transaction management at the moment, why not start, using transaction-outbox's
     // built-in one?
     .transactionManager(transactionManager)
     // Modify how requests are persisted to the database.
+For more complex modifications, you may wish to subclass
+    // DefaultPersistor, or create a completely new Persistor implementation.
     .persistor(DefaultPersistor.builder()
         // Selecting the right SQL dialect ensures that features such as SKIP LOCKED are used correctly.
         .dialect(Dialect.POSTGRESQL_9)